analysiscenter/radial/README.md

 # Radial

-`Radial` is a framework for constructing neural network solutions to the problem of finding the exit point of the well to the radial mode.
+`Radial` is a framework for constructing solutions to predict the entry into the radial mode.

-Main features:
+It allows to:
+* predict a value of the entry into the radial mode based on the pressure derivative vs time data.
+* drop outliers using Isolation Forest.
+* preprocess data, i.e. normalize, drop negatives, sample an equal grid to feed models, etc.
 * load data from XLSX and save it to NPZ format.
-* drop outliers using Isolation Forest.
-* normalize, drop negatives, make a point approximation by 1d interpolation and logarithm of the time and derivative of the pressure.
-* making a cross validation approach to finding an optimal parameters of the neural network.
+* make a cross-validation approach to find optimal parameters for the neural network.
-* Train with models from zoo of state-of-the-art neural networks.
-* Predict on logarithmic data of NPZ format.

 ## About Radial